An ascending channel is a chart pattern formed from two upward trend lines drawn above and below a price representing resistance and support levels

-An ascending channel is the exact opposite of the descending channel.
+An ascending channel is the exact opposite of a descending channel.
 When the price is around the bottom trendline, look for long opportunities, although aggressive traders could trade long and/or short at both trend lines looking for a bounce or pullback.

 Another way to trade this pattern is to wait for the price to break through either trendline.

-A break out above the upper trendline generates a strong buy signal, while a break down below the lower trendline generates a strong sell signal.
+A breakout above the upper trendline generates a strong buy signal, while a breakdown below the lower trendline generates a strong sell signal.

-When the price breaks through the trend line (lowe line), it might indicate a significant change in trend.
+When the price breaks through the trend line (low line), it might indicate a significant change in trend.
 Breaking through the channel line (upper line), in contrast, suggests an acceleration of the existing trend.

 Keep in mind that just like all the other patterns, channels might be prone to false or premature breakouts, which means that price may retreat back into the channel.